xemlock/wp-post-thumbnail-endpoint/README.md

-# WP Unified Post Thumbnail URL Plugin
+# WP Post Thumbnail Endpoint Plugin

 This WordPress plugin provides a special URL dependent only on Post ID that, when visited, redirects to the [Post Thumbnail](https://codex.wordpress.org/Post_Thumbnails) (aka Featured Image) corresponding to the provided ID.

 This can particularily be useful when implementing client-side JavaScript features (in a theme or plugin) that want to display Post Thumbnail based only on Post ID, without sending additional AJAX request to retrieve the thumbnail's location.

 ## Installation